 Sintra also has excellent sports facilities, including tennis, golf, and horse riding.
 The upmarket Penha Longa Golf Club is one of the most famous in Portugal.
 Designed by Robert Trent Jones with superb views towards the sea, it has hosted the Portuguese Open.

 End your sight-seeing back in the center of Sintra with a horse-and-carriage ride around town.
-After experiencing its almost unreal mixture of extravagance, fantasy, and natural beauty you will find out that you too weren't immune to the spell of this truly enchanting real life Garden of Eden.
+After experiencing its almost unreal mixture of extravagance, fantasy, and natural beauty, you will find that you too weren't immune to the spell of this truly enchanting real-life Garden of Eden.